 Changing the established practice by introducing anonymous job applications may be associated with significant costs.
 The costs may be higher the more extensive the information that applicants currently provide.
-That makes finding an effective and efficient method of making applications anonymous crucial, especially from the employer's perspective.
-Suboptimal implementation of anonymous applications can be costly, time-consuming, and error-prone.
+That makes finding an effective and efficient method of de-identifying application documents crucial, especially from the employer's perspective.
+Suboptimal implementation of anonymous applications can be costly, time-consuming, labor-intensive, and error-prone.